Therapeutic yoga/Yoga therapy – Does yoga therapy work? Does yoga therapy help?

 Practicing yoga therapy can also help clients improve the quality and duration of their sleep.
 People who are light sleepers or experience insomnia find that yoga therapy helps them have better sleep.
 When you do yoga therapy, you put your body in a calm state.
 Practicing the right yoga poses and sequences and integrating therapeutic yoga into your routine can help you have regular sleeping patterns.

 Trauma is stored in our body’s tissues.
 They live in our bodies until they are released.
 Yoga therapy, which is a body-centered therapeutic approach, can directly get to the root of the tension.
 Incorporating yoga is a therapeutic approach that focuses on true healing.

-There are many types of yoga therapy suited for your comfort level.
-Using yoga therapy for mental health has become more accepted than ever, so feel free to try therapeutic yoga out and see the difference yourself.
+There are many types of yoga physical postures suited to your comfort level.
+Using yoga therapy for cognitive health has become more accepted than ever, so feel free to try therapeutic yoga out and see the difference yourself.